RandomMaerks/terminalCanvas/README.md

 The if-condition checks if the escape key is pressed, and breaks out of the `while` loop when the condition is true.
 You can use other keys if you want.

 The `clear()` method allows the canvas to be completely clean before redrawing anything for the next frame.
-Without calling this method, the very first frame will be the only frame to be shown.
+Without calling this method, anything in the last frame will still be visible on the next.
+Especially with moving objects, there will be a "trailing" effect which you may or may not want.

 Lastly, you should put `canvas.end()` after everything to properly erase everything and restore the cursor.